Zabrimus/jonglisto-ng/README.md

 # Deployment and running jonglisto-ng
 Generally for all described solutions to run jonglisto-ng is the following step
-* copy two configuration files to directory /etc/jonglisto: jonglisto-ng.xml and remote.xml.
+* copy two configuration files to directory /etc/jonglisto: jonglisto-ng.xml, remote.xml and security.ini.
 The configuration is described below.

 ## Using TomEE (at least version 7.0.4)
 A hint before: TomEE Embedded 7.0.4 will not work.
 Unfortunately the packaged libraries differ between TomEE 7.0.4 and TomEE Embedded 7.0.4.